 Australia’s energy resources and infrastructure are essential to our economy.

-The National Measurement Institute (NMI) provides independent, local, top-level measurement expertise.
+We provide independent, local, top-level measurement expertise.
 We support energy sector stakeholders including:

 Our services underpin:

 - the safe and reliable operation of Australia’s electricity and gas supply networks

 - the trade of electricity and natural gas

 - the energy industry’s technical infrastructure needs are supported by a sustainable, competitive, trained and competent network of measurement laboratories, utility meter verifiers and servicing licensees

 - measurements made by Australian laboratories, utility meter verifiers and servicing licensees are fit for purpose and accepted internationally.

 We support local manufacturers that export high-voltage and high-tech gas products.

 We develop solutions to the measurement challenges of metering renewable gases and hydrogen.

 - provide pattern approval testing and certification services